 Have you ever thought about the most common software application installed on your computerized devices in your home?
 Is it some super tuned operating system you can't live without?
-Or is it some sort of office application you use to write, make presentations and connect with your friends and business acquaintances?
-Maybe it is your favorite browser you are using on daily bases to connect to your social network?
+Or is it some sort of office application you use to write, make presentations, and connect with your friends and business acquaintances?
+Maybe it is your favorite browser you are using on a daily basis to connect to your social network?
 Or some photo gallery application with tons of your digital photos and video clips?
 Perhaps it is some Skype-like communication device that is always within reach?
 Whatever it is, and depending on who you ask, I am more than positive that there are no unique answers.

-Anyhow, I will be taking that risk and here's the full interview between father and son and more than 30 years of generation gap in between:
+Anyhow, I will be taking that risk, and here's the full interview between father and son and more than 30 years of generation gap in between:

-When did you learn about Minecraft and how did you feel playing it for the first time?
+When did you learn about Minecraft, and how did you feel playing it for the first time?

 Because I can build things and make my own worlds.
-Also, there are so many worlds out there and every game can be different and I can do whatever I want.
+Also, there are so many worlds out there, and every game can be different, and I can do whatever I want.

 What do you like the most in the game?